Faculty & Staff Directory

 Tisha Rajendra, PhD

-Tisha Rajendra, PhD is an Assistant Professor at Loyola University Chicago.
+Tisha Rajendra, PhD is an Associate Professor at Loyola University Chicago.
 She holds a BA from Bryn Mawr College in Linguistics and a Master of Theological Studies from Harvard University.
 She earned her PhD from Boston College in Theological Ethics.
 She specializes in Christian ethics and Roman Catholic social thought.

 Rajendra’s current work uses Catholic social thought and liberation theology to address questions of migration, human rights and state sovereignty under conditions of globalization.